jugend/swift-cheat-sheet/README.md

 ### Type Properties

-  * Instance properties are properties belong to a particular type
-    * Every time you create a new instance of that type, it has its own set of property values separate from any other instance
-  * You can also define properties that belong to the type itself, not to any instance of that type
-    * Only one copy
-  * Useful for constant property for all instances, like a static constant in C, or a variable property that stores a value that is global to all instances of that type (like a static variable in C)
   * For value types (structures and enumerations), you can define stored and computed type properties,
   * For classes, you can define computed type properties only
   * Stored type properties for value types can be variables or constants.
     * Computed type properties are always declared as variable properties in the same way as computed instance properties
   * Type Property Syntax